lakshmi-intechcode/jng_instr_folder/11_django/2_django_intro2/1-intro-to-crud/README.md

 ***DELETE***

 * Finally, make a route that deletes a `todo` from the database.
 You don't really need a new page for this - just a route and a redirect.
-Put the link on the `todo` objects' individual page.
+Remember `DELETE` is an operation that manipulates the database and should only accept `POST` requests.